ktaranov/sqlserver-kit/Utilities/README.md

  - Among other things, DataGrip comes with user parameters support, CSV editor, diagram builder, version control support and many other features

+## Pssdiag and Sqldiag Manager <a id="pssdiag-and-sqldiag-manager"></a>
+Download page: [SQL Nexus Tool]<br/>
+Release date: 2015-04-17<br/>
+Support Version: 2012/2014<br/>
+Author: Jack Li<br/>
+Free version: Yes<br/>
+Price: No

+PSSDIAG is a diagnostics utility used to collect profiler trace, perfmon data for SQL Server.
+PSSDAIG was created to troubleshoot SQL Server 7.0 and 2000 issues.
+It was evolved and shipped with SQL Server 2005 and beyond.
+But the shipped product only has a data collector engine called sqldiag.exe.
+Microsoft Product support continues to maintain a configuration tool that allows engineers to dynamically configure on what to collect.

+## SQL Nexus Tool <a id="sql-nexus-tool"></a>
+Download page: [SQL Nexus Tool]<br/>
+Release date: 2014-05-06<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Jack Li<br/>
+Free version: Yes<br/>
+Price: No

+SQL Nexus is a tool that helps you identify the root cause of SQL Server performance issues.
+It loads and analyzes performance data collected by [SQLDiag](#sqldiag-utility) and [PSSDiag and Sqldiag Manager](#pssdiag-and-sqldiag-manager).
+It can dramatically reduce the amount of time you spend manually analyzing data

+ - Fast, easy data loading: You can quickly and easily load SQL Trace files;
+ - Visualize loaded data via reports
+ - Executing queries
+ - Among other things, DataGrip comes with user parameters support, CSV editor, diagram builder, version control support and many other features

+## DBSophic Qure Profiler <a id="dbsophic-qure-profiler"></a>
+Download page: [DBSophic Qure Profiler]<br/>
+Release date: ?<br/>
+Support Version: 2008/2012<br/>
+Author: DBSophic<br/>
+Free version: No<br/>
+Price: $300

+SQL server trace analysis tool

+ - View SQL activity in real-time
+ - Group, sort and export batches
+ - Real time index recommendations
+ - Compare SQL traces
+ - No limitations on the number of SQL servers, databases, processors etc.

+## DBSophic Qure Profiler <a id="dbsophic-qure-profiler"></a>
+Download page: [DBSophic Qure Profiler]<br/>
+Release date: ?<br/>
+Support Version: 2008/2012<br/>
+Author: DBSophic<br/>
+Free version: No<br/>
+Price: ?

+The workload tuning solution that automatically optimizes millions of queries in one go

+## RestoreChecker <a id="restorechecker"></a>
+Download page: [DBSophic Qure Profiler]<br/>
+Release date: 2015-01-15<br/>
+Support Version: ?<br/>
+Author: SQLServerUtilities<br/>
+Free version: No<br/>
+Price: $99

+RestoreChecker is a utility that restores SQL Server backup files in order to verify that the backup files can be successfully restored and in addition perform data integrity checks on the backups restored while offloading the intensive IO activity from your production servers.

+## SQLScripter <a id="sqlscripter"></a>
+Download page: [DBSophic Qure Profiler]<br/>
+Release date: 2009-08-24<br/>
+Support Version: ?<br/>
+Author: SQLServerUtilities<br/>
+Free version: No<br/>
+Price: $99

+SQLScripter is a powerful command line utility that scripts SQL Server objects.
+The utility is designed to automate the process of schema generation.

+## SQLC <a id="sqlc"></a>
+Download page: [SQLC ]<br/>
+Release date: 2016-05-23<br/>
+Support Version: ?<br/>
+Author: David Ingleton<br/>
+Free version: Yes<br/>
+Price: No

+SQLC is a software tool for comparing two SQL Server databases.
+With SQLC you can perform Object comparison (Database schema) as well as Data comparison (Table data)

 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [GraphView]:https://github.com/Microsoft/GraphView
 [Baseline Security Analyze]:https://www.microsoft.com/en-us/download/details.aspx?id=7558